jacksonrodri/vote_abroad/content/en/faqs/how-do-i-register-to-vote-or-request-a-ballot-as-a-us-citizen-living-abroad.md

 ---
-title: How to vote or request a ballo as a US citizen living abroad?
+title: How to vote or request a ballot as a US citizen living abroad?
 categories:
   - category: Registration Process
 relatedFaqs: